Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/INSECURE_TLS_VALIDATION/description.md

-Insecure TLS certificate validation is a vulnerability in the way secure connections are established between a client and a server.
-TLS (Transport Layer Security) is a cryptographic protocol that provides secure communication over the internet.
-When a client connects to a server over TLS, it checks the server's digital certificate to verify its identity and ensure that the connection is secure.
+Insecure TLS certificate validation is a vulnerability in establishing secure connections between a client and a server.
+TLS (Transport Layer Security) is a cryptographic protocol that provides secure communication over the Internet.
+When a client connects to a server over TLS, it checks the server's digital certificate to verify its identity and ensure the connection is secure.

 Insecure TLS certificate validation occurs when the client fails to properly validate the server's certificate, allowing an attacker to impersonate the server and intercept or modify the communication between the client and the server.
 This can lead to sensitive information being stolen, modified, or exposed.